All Episodes

 Snurdley, shut up.

-Snerdley is livid here at uh Jeb Bush.
+Sterdley is livid here at Jeb Bush.

-Well, President calls you, you can't say, screw you, we're not showing up.
+President calls you, you can't say, screw you, we're not showing up.

 Why go?

-The White House and Congressional leaders are preparing a detailed health care proposal designed to win passage without Republican support if GOP lawmakers fail to embrace bipartisan compromises at Obama's summit.
+The White House and congressional leaders are preparing a detailed health care proposal designed to win passage without Republican support if GOP lawmakers fail to embrace bipartisan compromises at Obama's summit.

-What what what what bipartisanship has happened?
+What bipartisanship has happened?

 Let me read this to you again.